klinecharts/KLineChart/docs/en/chart-api.md

 ### dispose(dcs)
 Destroy a chart.
 Once destroyed, the chart will no longer be usable.

-- `dcs` can be one of div node, node id, node class and chart instance
+- `dcs` can be one of div node, node id and chart instance